Skip to main content

 • PCOS support.
 In our practice, we often use berberine as a first-line tool for ovulation regulation and lowering androgens (male-pattern hormones) in women managing PCOS.

-In our experience, the patients who see the most benefit fit these profiles:
+The patients who see the most benefit from berberine tend to fit these profiles:

 • Metabolic concerns.
 Individuals showing early signs of elevated fasting insulin, prediabetes (a fasting glucose between 100 and 125), or a stubborn hemoglobin A1c.